-Payable on death (POD) and transfer on death (TOD) accounts both offer a unique mechanism for streamlining the transfer of assets when an account holder dies.
-Assets held in POD and TOD accounts swiftly pass to the named beneficiary, bypassing the often time-consuming and costly probate process.
-Despite their similar names and purposes, the POD designation only applies to bank accounts, certificates of deposit and savings bonds, while the TOD designation applies to investment accounts and other assets.
+Payable on death (POD) and transfer on death (TOD) accounts both streamline the transfer of assets when an account holder dies.
+Assets held in POD and TOD accounts bypass the onerous probate process and instead pass directly to the named beneficiary.
+Despite their similar names and purposes, there is a key difference.
+The POD designation only applies to bank accounts, certificates of deposit (CDs) and savings bonds.
+Meanwhile, TODs apply to investment accounts and other assets.

 What Is a Payable on Death Account?

-A payable on death (POD) account is a type of bank account that eases the process of estate planning.
-In essence, a POD account allows the account holder to designate a beneficiary who will inherit the funds in the account upon the account holder’s death.
+A payable on death (POD) account eases the process of estate planning.
+In essence, a POD account is a bank account with a designated beneficiary.
+This person will inherit the funds in the account upon the account holder’s death.

-Also known as Totten trusts, POD accounts avoid probate, the legal process for validating a person’s will and distributing their assets under court supervision.
+Also known as Totten trusts, POD accounts avoid probate.
+This long and costly legal process validates a person’s will and distributes their assets under court supervision.
+There’s also no guarantee the court’s decision would honor your final wishes.

 One of the key characteristics of a POD account is its adaptability.
-A wide range of account types and holdings can be designated as POD accounts, including:
+You can designate a wide range of account types and holdings as POD accounts, including:

 What Is a Transfer on Death Account?

-Transfer on death (TOD) accounts can easily be confused with POD accounts, as both facilitate the transfer of assets upon the account holder’s death.
-However, they hold distinct types of assets.
-While POD accounts typically hold bank account funds, TOD accounts primarily contain securities and investment accounts.
+Transfer on death (TOD) accounts can easily be confused with POD accounts.
+While both facilitate the transfer of assets upon the account holder’s death, they hold distinct types of assets.
+POD accounts typically hold bank account funds, TOD accounts primarily contain securities and investment accounts.

-For instance, assets like stocks, mutual funds and exchange-traded funds (ETFs) might reside in a TOD account, while POD accounts primarily hold savings or checking account funds.
-Beyond this distinction, TOD and POD accounts are quite similar.
+For instance, assets like stocks, mutual funds and exchange-traded funds (ETFs) might reside in a TOD account.
+POD accounts primarily hold savings or checking account funds.
+Beyond this distinction, POD and TOD accounts are quite similar.

 Moving beyond the standard TOD accounts for securities and investment accounts, other types of assets can also carry TOD designations.
 These encompass real estate and vehicles, known as transfer on death deeds and transfer on death titles for vehicles, respectively.
-Like TOD accounts, these designations aim to facilitate a direct transfer of these assets to designated beneficiaries upon the owner’s death, bypassing probate.
+Like TOD accounts, these designations aim to facilitate a direct transfer to designated beneficiaries and bypass probate.

-However, a crucial point to remember is that the acceptance and regulations concerning TOD accounts and designations can differ across states.
-This variation underlines the importance of seeking legal advice or conducting comprehensive state-specific research before establishing a TOD account or designation.
+However, it is important to remember that TOD account rules and regulations vary by state.
+Seek legal advice or conduct comprehensive state-specific research before establishing a TOD account or designation.
 Understanding the specific regulations in your state can help avert potential legal complications and facilitate a smoother transfer of assets.

 How to Add POD and TOD Designations

 Once these forms are completed, they should be returned to the bank or brokerage firm.
-In turn, the institution will update your account information with the new POD or TOD designations, thus legally binding the asset transfer upon your death.
+In turn, the institution will update your account information with the new POD or TOD designations.
+This legally binds the asset transfer upon your death.

 The process of designating POD or TOD is not without legal considerations and regulations.
 Generally, anyone can be named as a beneficiary for a POD or TOD account, including minors, non-U.S. citizens and organizations.

-However, the beneficiaries have certain responsibilities, such as providing a certified copy of the deceased’s death certificate to the bank or brokerage firm to facilitate the transfer of assets.
+However, the beneficiaries have certain responsibilities.
+For example, they must provide a certified copy of the deceased’s death certificate to facilitate the transfer of assets.

 Pros and Cons of POD and TOD Accounts

-Designating beneficiaries of POD and TOD accounts is a simple and effective estate planning strategy that can make things a little easier for your heirs when you pass away.
-However, there are some drawbacks and shortfalls of these accounts.
+Designating beneficiaries of POD and TOD accounts can make things a little easier for your heirs when you pass away.
+However, there are some drawbacks and shortfalls of using these accounts for estate planning.
 Here’s a look at the pros and cons of POD and TOD accounts.

 Pros

-• Probate avoidance: By sidestepping probate, POD and TOD accounts streamline the distribution of assets post-death, allowing beneficiaries to gain access to these funds with greater speed.
+- Avoids probate: By avoiding probate, POD and TOD accounts streamline the distribution of assets post-death, allowing beneficiaries to gain access to these funds with greater speed.

 Cons

-• Naming alternative beneficiaries: These accounts do not allow for the nomination of alternative beneficiaries if the primary beneficiary or beneficiaries predecease the account owner.
-This could lead to the assets being subjected to probate if the primary beneficiary is no longer alive at the time of the account holder’s death.
+- Naming alternative beneficiaries: These accounts do not allow for the nomination of alternative beneficiaries if the primary beneficiary or beneficiaries predecease the account owner.
+This could lead to the assets being subjected to probate if the primary beneficiary dies first.

 Bottom Line

 Payable on death (POD) and transfer on death (TOD) accounts are effective estate planning tools designed to simplify the transfer of assets upon the account holder’s death by bypassing the probate process.
-POD and TOD provide flexibility and control, allowing for savings and investment accounts to be transferred seamlessly to a named beneficiary, respectively.
+POD and TOD provide flexibility and control, allowing for savings accounts and investment portfolios to transfer seamlessly to a named beneficiary.

 Estate Planning Tips